ngagnon/flybywire/fly-protocol/spec.md

 Sets a server option.
 Currently available options:

-- ReadMaxChunkSize: sets the maximum chunk size that the client would like to get (valid values: 16KB to 16MB)
+- ReadChunkSize: sets the chunk size that the client would like to get when reading (up to MaxChunkSize, server should default to 16KB)

 File Management
 ===